bryanburke/classic-coop-gaming-windows/guides/tool_scoop.md

 1. Open a Windows PowerShell console as your normal, non-Administrator user.
-1. Allow PowerShell to execute scripts downloaded from the Internet if they are digitally signed by a trusted publisher:
+1. Allow PowerShell to execute scripts downloaded from the Internet if they are digitally signed by trusted publishers:

    ```powershell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser